10 percent property tax increase? Where will the increase go?

 Qualifications: Applicants must be over the age of 65 or totally and permanently disabled.
-The total income for both an applicant and spouse cannot exceed $29,600.
-Unmarried joint property owners must each apply separately, and benefits may apply based on the percent of ownership.
+The total income for both an applicant and spouse cannot exceed $30,200.
+Unmarried joint property owners must each apply separately, and benefits may apply based on the percent each person owns.

 What it does: The program offers a tax break of $25,000 or 50 percent of the home’s appraised value, whichever is greater.

-Once approved for this program an applicant doesn't have to reapply each year unless you move, your income changes or you are no longer disabled.
-You may only receive either the elderly or disabled exclusion or the disabled veteran exclusion.
-Last year there were 3,410 people who received the exclusion.
+Once approved for this program applicants don’t have to reapply each year unless they move, their income changes or they are no longer disabled.
+Applicants may only receive either the elderly or disabled exclusion or the disabled veteran exclusion.

 Circuit Breaker Tax Deferment Program

 Qualifications: Applicants must be over the age of 65 or totally and permanently disabled.
-The total income for both an applicant and spouse cannot exceed $44,400.
-Unmarried joint property owners must each apply separately, and benefits may apply based on the percent of ownership.
+The total income for both an applicant and spouse cannot exceed $45,300.
+Unmarried joint property owners must each apply separately, and benefits may apply based on the percent each person owns.
 Each property owner must have owned and occupied the home for the previous five years.

-What it does: A person making up to $29,600 would pay 4 percent of their income, while a person making between $29,601 and $44,400 would pay 5 percent of their income.
+What it does: People making up to $29,600 would pay 4% of their income, while those making between $29,601 and $44,400 would pay 5% of their income.
 Taxes above the limit are deferred until a future date.
-The last three year's worth of deferred taxes are paid with interest if the owner dies, the property is transferred to a non-qualifying owner or the property is no longer the owner's permanent residence.
+The last three years’ worth of deferred taxes are paid with interest if the owner dies, the property is transferred to a non-qualifying owner or the property is no longer the owner’s permanent residence.

 Disabled Veteran Exclusion

-Qualifications: Veteran discharged under honorable conditions who has a total or permanent disability that is service-connected or their unmarried surviving spouse.
+Qualifications: The applicant must be a veteran discharged under honorable conditions who has a total or permanent disability that is service-connected or their unmarried surviving spouse.
 There is no age or income limitation on this program.